Applied Part 0. AgentClinic-production Laboratory

 - In chapters 1–3, fill in three manual artifacts:

-genealogy.md, poisoned/fixed pair, andconstitution.md.
+genealogy.md, a poisoned/fixed pair, andconstitution.md.

-- In chapters 4–11, run only
+- In chapters 4–11, run only the

 - In chapter 13, assemble a small

-| After chapter | Minimal output |
+| After chapter | Minimum output |

 |---|---|